 Aphids: tiny, pale, and one of the most irritating pests you will encounter.
 A big part of the problem is their small size.
 Aphids are very easy to miss.
 They’ll cling to the undersides of the cannabis leaves, draining out nutrients and reproducing very quickly.
 Indoors, in a controlled environment, aphids can ruin an entire growing operation with alarming speed.
 Outdoors, there are a number of natural predators which can help protect your plants.

-Download my free marijuana grow guide at this link for more about pests & bugs
+Download my free marijuana grow guide for more pest control

 As mentioned above, the presence of ants in your cannabis garden is one of the best ways to predict a possible aphid problem.
 To get rid of aphids, there are a number of different options available.
 The best choice is usually an organically based spray that you can apply to the undersides of the foliage.
 Read more about Aphids on marijuana plants